 The Group's contributions in the current and prior periods are shown in the tables below.
 The Group bears the plan's administration costs.
-The Group also has an agreement with the pension plan trustees to make additional deficit contributions to the plan of £30m per year until June 2023.
-Under the agreement, the scheme's funding position is monitored on a monthly basis and deficit contributions are be suspended if the scheme's funding position is 100% or greater as at the last working day of two consecutive months on a Technical Provisions ('TP') basis, and is resumed if the funding position subsequently falls back to below 100% on the last working day of two consecutive months.
+The Group also has an agreement with the pension plan trustees to make additional deficit contributions to the plan of £1m per month until 31 May 2026, if the plan is underfunded on the Technical Provisions ('TP') basis.
+Under the agreement, the scheme's funding position is monitored on a monthly basis and deficit contributions are suspended if the scheme's funding position is 100% or greater as at the last working day of two consecutive months on a TP basis, and is resumed if the funding position subsequently falls back to below 100% on the last working day of two consecutive months.